Magazine MemeMagazine MemeMagazine Meme

 Related News

-Isiah Maxwell Net Worth 2025: Verified Estimates and Income Breakdown
+Naomi Russell Net Worth 2025: Complete Wealth & Income Breakdown

 During his time as CEO, his annual salary was just $180,000, later reduced to $756.72 at his own request.
 His real wealth came from owning shares, not his salary.
 These early sales protected some of his wealth before the stock crashed.
 His approach showed how personal assets can be preserved through strategic timing.